 This "helped bridge" any gulfs that kept certain members of the community from fully embracing the sustainability initiative, Fr.
 James said.

-Parts of Pope Francis’ recent encyclical on the environment Laudato Si are “so sophisticated in (their) grasp of environmental teaching,” he continued, and it’s quite a support to have popes promoting environmental stewardship amidst the bureaucratic tediousness of upgrading the abbey’s land and facilities.
+Parts of Pope Francis' encyclical on the environment Laudato Si' are "so sophisticated in (their) grasp of environmental teaching," he continued, and it's quite a support to have popes promoting environmental stewardship amidst the bureaucratic tediousness of upgrading the abbey's land and facilities.

 The community hopes too that it can be a sustainability model for developing countries that might not be able to afford high-tech and expensive solutions to environmental problems.
 Their facilities are simple by nature and not sophisticated, and the monks' consumption is already low because they take a vow of poverty.